adzejs/adze/docs/guide/README.md

 - A fluent, chainable API for creating logs
 - Log Listeners that empower you to do with your logs as you wish
 - Annotate your logs with namespaces, labels, and other meta data
-- Attractive styling (EMOJI'S INCLUDED)
+- Attractive styling (EMOJI'S INCLUDED and consistent across major browsers)
 - Everything is configurable
 - Create custom log levels
 - A global log store for recalling logs and overriding configuration
+- and much more...

 Beyond the new features that Adze provides you, it also wraps the entire console web standard.
 Read more about the standard here: [MDN Console Docs](https://developer.mozilla.org/en-US/docs/Web/API/console)